rahul24629/rahul-demo/README.md

 # rahul-demo
-This is a demo for git and github classes
+This is a demo for git and github classes.